Coron, Philippines - Things to Do in Coron

 Island Hopping Tours

-Booking Tip: Book through reputable tour operators for ₱1,200-2,000 per person.
-Choose tours with smaller groups (under 15 people) for a better experience.
-Book 1-2 days in advance during peak season, and look for operators that provide life jackets and quality snorkeling gear.
+Booking Tip: Book through reputable local operators for ₱1,200-2,000 per person including lunch and snorkel gear.
+Choose tours with smaller groups (8-12 people) for a better experience, and book a day ahead during peak season.
+Look for operators that provide life jackets and have good safety records.

 Wreck Diving